gmongaras/Stable-Diffusion-3-From-Scratch/README.md

 Unlike an LLM, diffusion models have a lot of overhead preprocessing the data.
 While the original stable diffusion 3 paper took the entire dataset and preprocessed all the data by tokenizing the text and processing the images through the VAE, I wanted to experiment with the data.
 The nice part about the SD3 approach is it is fast to load in and makes everything easy.
 The downside is it takes forever to tokenize all your data and you cannot change the data once it's processed (unless you reprocess all you data).

 Instead, I decided to use some GPUs to do forward/backward passes on the model and have other GPUs preprocess and load in new data.
 For every X "model GPUs" that do a forward/backward pass, a single "data loader" GPU can load data for all X GPUs.
 In my case I had X=3 model GPUs.
+As I had 8 gpus, this means there were 6 GPUs working with the model and 2 GPUs feeding data where each of the two data GPUs were assigned 3 model GPUs.
 Idealy the time to processes the data should be equal to a single forward/backward pass, thus having very little overhead between forward passes.

 The current configuration works well for 8 A100 GPUs.
 It should support more nodes, but I haven't tested it too well.

-If you are planning to train from scratch, I would
+If you are planning to train from scratch, I would configure this to your own system.
+See how fast you can get it.